General Indications Top

 2. Relative: International normalized ratio (INR) >1.5 and activated partial thromboplastin time (aPTT) >2 × upper limit of normal, platelet counts <50,000/microL, lack of operator experience, small effusions (increased risk of pneumothorax), or dermatitis/cellulitis at the planned thoracentesis site.

-1. Early: Pain at the thoracentesis site, pneumothorax, hemothorax, visceral injury, vasovagal reflex, procedure failure, adverse effects of local anesthetics and disinfectants.
+1. Early: Pain at the site of thoracentesis, pneumothorax, hemothorax, visceral injury, vasovagal reflex, procedure failure, adverse effects of local anesthetics and disinfectants.

-2. Late: Skin infection at thoracentesis site, empyema and dissemination of cancer cells along the needle track (particularly in mesothelioma).
+2. Late: Skin infection at the site of thoracentesis, empyema and dissemination of cancer cells along the needle track (particularly in mesothelioma).

 Patient Preparation Top